arunasrivastava/arunasrivastava/README.md

 ### 💻 &nbsp;About Me

 - 🚀 &nbsp; Pushing the boundaries of speech and audio models
-- 🥰 &nbsp; Passionate about delving into diverse AI domains and driving technology for social impact!
+- 🥰 &nbsp; Passionate about delving into diverse AI domains and driving technology for social impact and safety!
 - 🎓 &nbsp; CS at the University of Washington. go dawgs!